hashimTahir/AndroidAdManager/README.md

       AdPriorityType.H_MOP_UP
       )

-Above methods will only show Mopup ads, if it fails, none will be shown in its place.
+Above methods will only show Mopup Ads, if it fails, none will be shown in its place.

 By default AdContainers i.e. HnativeBannerView and HnativeAdvacncedView are rounded and